RubixML/ML/docs/cross-validation/metrics/homogeneity.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Metrics/Homogeneity.php">[source]</a></span>

 # Homogeneity
-A ground truth clustering metric that measures the ratio of samples in a cluster that are also members of the same class.
+A ground-truth clustering metric that measures the ratio of samples in a cluster that are also members of the same class.
 A cluster is said to be *homogeneous* when the entire cluster is comprised of a single class of samples.

 **Estimator Compatibility:** Clusterer